15 Top-Rated Resorts in the Catskills, NY

 The hotel's eclectic amenities include a lending library of books, games, and LP records; an outdoor swimming pool with a spacious lounge area; a ping pong table; and fire pits.
 Guests also love relaxing on the hotel's old-fashioned hammocks.

-Guests also have access to a nearby fitness center, as well as privileges at area attractions and ski slopes.
-There's also an award-winning restaurant that specializes in Mexican cuisine.
+Guests also have access to a nearby fitness center and ski slopes.
+There's also an award-winning Mexican restaurant on the property.

 11. Kenoza Hall, Kenoza Lake

-In the Western Catskills, this elegant boutique resort overlooks Lake Kezona in a serene environment of wooded, rolling hills.
-This idyllic spot is just a 15-minute drive from the historic town of Callicoon, which is one of the most charming and happening towns in the Catskills.
+In the Western Catskills, this elegant resort overlooks Lake Kezona on a 55-acre property of wooded, rolling hills.
+This serene spot is just a 15-minute drive from the historic town of Callicoon, which is one of the most charming and happening towns in the Catskills.

 Kenoza Hall brings new life to a historic boarding house that was built in the late 1800s and opened in the early 1900s.
 The bright, contemporary-style guest rooms are accented with Victorian-inspired wallpaper and custom-built furniture that blends well with the original architecture and hardwood floors.

-The hotel has only eight accommodations (including king, queen, and twin rooms and suites).
-All of the rooms have fine Italian bed linens and down comforters.
-Abundant windows offer views onto the garden or Lake Kenoza.
+The hotel has 22 accommodations (including king, queen, and twin rooms, suites, and bungalows).
+All of the guest rooms have fine Italian bed linens, custom wallpaper, and down comforters.
+Abundant windows offer views of the garden or Lake Kenoza.
+The bungalows have private porches, separate dining areas, and gas stoves.

-For such a small hotel, Kenoza Hall offers exceptional amenities typically found at a 3-star or 4-star resort.
-Guests will appreciate the concierge services, outdoor swimming pool with sundeck, and fine-dining restaurant with lake vistas.
+For a small boutique hotel, Kenoza Hall offers exceptional amenities typically found at a 3-star or 4-star resort.
+You will appreciate the concierge services, outdoor swimming pool with sundeck, and fine-dining restaurant with lake vistas.

 The full-service spa, hot tub, and sauna ensure a pampering stay.
 Nature lovers can take advantage of the property's walking paths and hiking trails.
 There are also guided meditation and yoga classes.